 Day 15: The Road to Marrakech

 This morning we visit a local woman's Argan Oil Cooperative to see how this precious oil is produced before we travel to Marrakech.

 Day 16: Marrakech Sites

 In the morning we set out to discover the fabulous 11th century city of Marrakech.
 Marrakech is steeped in history and tradition!
-We stop at the city's famous landmark, the Koutoubia Mosque and also visit the Saadiens Tombs before walking through the medina to Bahia Palace.
+We stop at the city's famous landmark, the Koutoubia Mosque before visiting some of Marrakech's beautiful palaces.

 Day 17: Return to Casablanca

 Today we will drive back to Morocco's largest city, Casablanca.
-Tonight we enjoy a farewell dinner reminiscing on all of the wonderful encounters and experiences during our Moroccan adventure.
-Overnight in Casablanca.
+Tonight we enjoy a Farewell Dinner, reminiscing on all of the wonderful encounters and experiences during our Moroccan adventure.